 Automation can be a contentious topic, but it’s a concept worth embracing.
 Teams can work faster, more accurately, and more productively by incorporating automated elements into their workflows.
 Automation streamlines processes and eliminates the need to focus in on small tasks, allowing individuals to conserve mental resources for resolving problems, thinking critically, and making progress.

 Issuetrak makes it simple to automate issue assignment, notifications, and more.
-Its Business Rules allow for three methods of automation: Auto Assignments, Escalation Rules, and Substatus Rules.
+Its Automation features (formerly called Business Rules) allow for three methods of automation: Auto Assignments, Workflows (formerly called Escalation Rules), and Substatus Rules.
 Here’s a more detailed look at what these options can do: